 Depending on which method you used to start your chain will determine which kind of finishing row you create.
 If you chained, or did a SC foundation row then I would do a final row of SC, if you did a HDC foundation row then I would end with a final round of HDC.

 Note: If you think I might have made a mistake in the pattern I'd love to hear from you.
-Crochet is all about growth and something we do make mistakes.
+Crochet is all about growth and sometimes we make mistakes.
 If you have any hints, tips or a suggested amend to the pattern please head to my contact page and let me know.
 I'd love to hear from you.